Twitter marketing mistakes that the standard playbooks recommend: voice-killers in disguise

 The alternative playbook (lower volume, voice-rich posts, light scheduling, voice-match-based analytics) is more sustainable but has a real cost: each post takes more drafting time than the templated version.
 Most creators correctly identify the voice-killing mistakes and then quietly drift back into them because the time math doesn't work without help.

-Auden, the brain inside VoiceMoat, trains on your full profile across nine signals of voice and drafts in your voice with a voice match score on every output.
+Auden, the brain inside VoiceMoat, trains on your full profile across 10 signals of voice and drafts in your style with a voice match score on every output.
 The use case is exactly the time-cost problem: compress the per-post drafting time so the lower-volume voice-rich cadence becomes feasible.
 The alternative isn't 'write less,' it's 'write the right amount with help.'

 If your account has drifted into the standard-playbook mistakes (heavy queue, template hooks, optimizing for impressions), the recovery move is to pull back to 1 to 2 voice-rich posts a day plus replies and let the account recalibrate over 30 to 60 days.
 The audience that follows you for voice will stay; the audience that followed for the templates will leak, which is the correction working as designed.